microsoft/rnx-kit/packages/metro-serializer-esbuild/README.md

 Same as `minify` but only rewrites syntax to be more compact.

 See the full documentation at https://esbuild.github.io/api/#minify.

 By default, this option is not set.

+### `pure`

+Add `/* @__PURE__ */` annotation to the specified new or call expressions.
+This tells esbuild they can be removed if the resulting value is unused.

+See the full documentation at https://esbuild.github.io/api/#pure.

+By default, this option is not set.